GeorgiPenchev77/Love-Detector/README.md

     - [Team members](#team-members)

 ## Project Description:
 ***The Love Detector*** is an all-in-one integrated system that provides a new and fun approach to the speed-date experience.
 The system measures your heartbeat as you engage in conversation with your potential match and suggests whether there seems to be a spark.
 Through the use of **sensors** information is conveyed from the ***Wio Seeed Terminal*** to a web-based user interface that displays the information.

 ## Purpose:
-The purpose of our project, Love Detector is to create a scientifically driven analytical tool that assesses the likelihoos of a romantic connection or "spark" between two individuals during a speed date.
+The purpose of our project, ***The Love Detector*** is to create a scientifically driven analytical tool that assesses the likelihoos of a romantic connection or "spark" between two individuals during a speed date.
 By combining heatbeat, a rotating lis tof questions, and an algorith the project aims to find connection based on uncontrollable reactions from the body.

 ## Benefits:
-The Love Detector offers significant benefits in enhancing connections during speed dates.By utilizing scientifically driven analysis of physiological responses such as bpm, coupled with a thought provoking questions, the Love Detector provides a unique insight into the compatibility between people during these brief interactions.
+***The Love Detector*** offers significant benefits in enhancing connections during speed dates.By utilizing scientifically driven analysis of physiological responses such as bpm, coupled with a thought provoking questions, the Love Detector provides a unique insight into the compatibility between people during these brief interactions.
 This technology-driven approach not only facilitates genuine and engaging conversations based on participants' shared interests but also introduces a novel way to uncover potential connections based on uncontrollable reactions from the body.
 As a result, the Love Detector help foster meaningful and authentic connections during the fast paced setting of speed dates.

 ## Dependencies:
 The following section lists the dependencies and requirements for the project.
 These should be installed prior to the